MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Random.md

 By default, `Get-Random` generates cryptographically secure randomness using the [RandomNumberGenerator](/dotnet/api/system.security.cryptography.randomnumbergenerator) class.

-You can use the parameters of `Get-Random` to specify a seed number, minimum and maximum values, and the number of objects returned from a submitted collection.
+You can use the parameters of `Get-Random` to specify the minimum and maximum values, the number of objects returned from a collection, or a seed number.

 > [!CAUTION]
-> Setting the seed deliberately results in non-random repeatable behavior.
+> Setting the seed deliberately results in non-random, repeatable behavior.
 It should only be used
 > when trying to reproduce behavior, such as when debugging or analyzing a script that includes
 > `Get-Random` commands.
 >